akka/akka/akka-docs-dev/rst/scala/stream-flows-and-basics.rst

    Akka Streams implements these concepts as **Sources**, **Flows** (referred to as **Processor** in Reactive Streams) and **Sinks** without exposing the Reactive Streams interfaces directly.
-   If you need to inter-op between different read :ref:`integration-with-Reactive-Streams-enabled-libraries`.
+   If you need to integrate with other Reactive Stream libraries read :ref:`reactive-streams-integration-scala`.

 The mode in which Reactive Streams back-pressure works can be colloquially described as "dynamic push / pull mode", since it will switch between push or pull based back-pressure models depending on if the downstream is able to cope